youngker/apparmor-wiki/manpage_apparmor_xattrs.7.md

 # KNOWN ISSUES

+AppArmor 3 with 5.8 and later kernels no known issues.

-AppArmor profiles currently can't reliably match extended attributes with binary values such as security.evm and security.ima.
+In AppArmor 2.x and kernels before 5.8 profiles can't reliably match extended attributes with binary values such as security.evm and security.ima.
 In the future AppArmor may gain the ability to match based on the presence of certain attributes while ignoring their values.